When is the office open?

 What time is the Divine Liturgy?

-Our Sunday services begin with the Orthros (Matins) service at 8:00 AM followed by the Divine Liturgy of Saint John Chrysostom at 9:30 AM.
-On weekday holidays Orthros (Matins) service at 9:00 AM followed by the Divine Liturgy begins at 10:00 AM.
+Our Sunday services begin with the Orthros (Matins) service at 8:30 AM followed by the Divine Liturgy of Saint John Chrysostom at 10:00 AM.
+On weekday holidays, the Divine Liturgy begin at 9:30 AM.
 Please check our Liturgical Calendar for more details.

-NOTE: Beginning Sunday, May 28, Memorial Day Weekend, through Sunday, September 3, Labor Day Weekend, Sunday Orthros (Matins) will begin at 8:00 AM and Divine Liturgy at 9:30 AM.
+NOTE: Beginning the Sunday of Memorial Day Weekend, through the Sunday of Labor Day Weekend, Sunday Orthros (Matins) will begin at 8:00 AM and Divine Liturgy at 9:30 AM.

-The normal start times of 8:30 AM for Sunday Orthros (Matins) and 10:00 AM for Divine Liturgy will resume on Sunday, September 10, the first day of Sunday School.
+The normal start times of 8:30 AM for Sunday Orthros (Matins) and 10:00 AM for Divine Liturgy will resume on the first Sunday after Labor Day, the first day of Sunday School.

 When is Orthodox Pascha (Easter Sunday)?